Tanuljain/Infra-AWS-CFN-Ansible/README.md

-# Revving Infra deployment from CloudFomation and Ansible.
+# Infrastructure deployment from CloudFomation and Ansible.

 ## Deployment using Cloudformation stack